NicoMarcico/multi-blocks-boilerplate/README.md

 ### Blocks creation

-When developing blocks in the WordPress ecosystem, things can sometimes be redundant, time-consuming and lead to frustration.
+When developing blocks in the WordPress ecosystem, things can sometimes be redundant, time-consuming and frustrating.

 #### The base

-This plugin ads an overlay on the @wordpress/create-block tool to help you spend less time in the blocks configuration.
+This plugin ads an overlay to the @wordpress/create-block tool to help you spend less time in the blocks configuration.

 The script `./config/create-block.js` validates the block name, checks for existing local template, gather your arguments and finaly runs the create-block command with them.